Skip to Content

 Looking down through Platteklip Gorge

-Once we reached the top, just over 2 hours later, the view was spectacular; it felt like we were literally on top of the world.
+Once we reached the top, just over two hours later, the view was spectacular; it felt like we were literally on top of the world.

 Getting to the Platteklip Gorge trail